kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 ### StorageVersion Compatibility Versioning

-StorageVersions specify what version an apiserver uses to write resources to etcd for an API group.
-The StorageVersion differs across releases as API groups graduate through stability levels.
+StorageVersions specify what version an apiserver uses to write resources to etcd for each API group.
+The StorageVersion changes across releases as API groups graduate through stability levels.

-The StorageVersions of an API group will need to be modified to track which storage versions should be used for which Kubernetes versions.

-When an apiserver starts, StorageVersions will be compared against the compatibility version to determine which StorageVersion should be used to write resources for each API group.
+The StorageVersions of an API group will need to be modified to track which StorageVersions was used for each Kubernetes version that the compatibility version can be set to.
+This will then be used when the apiserver to write resources with the same StorageVersions used by the Kubernetes version the compatibility version is set to.

 ### API Compatibility Versioning